yetanotherbhai/target.en/help/c_past-release-notes/r_release-notes-2016.md

 * Fixed an issue that caused all AEM-based activities as Experience Targeting (XT) activities.
 AEM now uses the correct activity types for A/B and XT activities.
 * Removed an option to use non-conversion metrics as a goal in new Auto Allocated activities.
 This restriction will be lifted in an upcoming release.
 *
-* Fixed an issue that wrapped a non-HTML Recommendations template in a ` &amp;lt;div&amp;gt;` element when used in a form-based workflow.
+* Fixed an issue that wrapped a non-HTML Recommendations template in a ` <div>` element when used in a form-based workflow.
 *
 *
 *